SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-05-07-does-scrum-for-hardware-exist?.md

 As far as I can tell as of May 2018, using a strict definition of Scrum, no, it does not yet exist for hardware at significant scale.
 But if I were doing hardware development I'd be learning as much as I could from Kris Dobelstein and others who are attempting it.

 Also keep an eye on the [BMW Group Autonomous Driving Campus](https://www.youtube.com/watch?v=Hbm6IcD78R0).
-BMW has realized that geographically-distribution slows them down, so they've been  closing down plants to bring people together to develop self driving cars.
+BMW has realized that geographical-distribution slows them down, so they've been  closing down plants to bring people together to develop self driving cars.
 According to BMW's video, they will be doing [Large Scale Scrum (LeSS)](https://www.youtube.com/watch?v=cvz4364pC0g), currently the most mature framework that's legitimately Agile.

 [^disclosure]: Disclosure: I’ve met some cool Dynon people, but unfortunately I wasn’t their trainer.